-The works, which are expected to be finished in February, were part of the council’s $267.2 million capital budget.
+Growth, Infrastructure and Waste Committee Chair Ipswich Mayor Teresa Harding said the works, which are expected to be finished next month, were part of the council’s $267.2 million capital budget.

-The $1.8 million upgrade is almost complete and will provide a new canteen, office, first aid room, toilets and storage to support the success of the Ipswich & West Moreton BMX Club.
+“I am delighted to see this $1.8 million upgrade almost complete and providing a new canteen, office, first aid room, toilets and storage to support the success of the Ipswich & West Moreton BMX Club.”

 The $1.8 million project is partially funded by the Queensland Government.

 For more information about local projects visit council’s Civic Projects Map at Maps.ipswich.qld.gov.au/civicprojects